 My brother loves spying on me, for reasons best known to him (siblings, I tell you).
-So, whenever I hand over my phone to him, I have to be utmost careful so that he doesn’t open WhatsApp or for that matter, any messaging apps.
+So, whenever I hand over my phone to him, I have to be utmost careful so that he doesn’t open WhatsApp or for that matter, even my social media apps.

-What I do is, I pin the app which makes it almost impossible for him to navigate over to the other apps, since this nifty trick renders the buttons inaccessible.
+What I do is, I enable screen pinning, which makes it almost impossible for him to navigate over to the other apps, since this nifty trick renders the buttons inaccessible.

-All you have to do is head over to the Settings and enable screen pinning.
+All you have to do is head over to the Settings menu and tap in the Pin icon to enable it.